lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 - integration
 ---

-I recently had some time to continue exploring how to combine some of the technologies I had on my radar for quite a while and I finally got something that - even if it is just a proof of concept / experiment - can finally be shown.
+I recently had some time to continue exploring how to combine some of the technologies I had on my radar for quite a while and I finally got something that - although it is just a proof of concept / experiment - can be shown.

 What we will go through in this post is:
 - Apache Camel alike routing engine written in GoLang